cdxcore.subdir#

 • F.cache_info.arguments : arguments parsed to create a unique call ID, or None.

-• Additonal information available after a call to F:
+• Additonal information available after a call to F (these proprties are not thread-safe):

 • F.cache_info.last_cached : whether the last function call returned a cached object.